In this next DIY miniatures tutorial, I will try to explain how to make miniature windows or miniature doors.

 Let’s go and try to figure this one out for you, in the DIY miniatures – style 😉

-A. An example of how to make a miniature window.
+A. How to make miniature windows?

 This picture is one of the windows that I made, the one in the tutorial I can’t photograph for now, as it is covered against my cat’s claws 🙂